 Stolpersteine are small, only noticed if you happen to be looking down.
 But these “stumbling stones” hold large pieces of the individual and collective memories of those the world lost to the Nazi Holocaust.

 Photo of The Week: Stolpersteine

 There are many monuments great and small to the millions of Europeans lost to the Nazi Holocaust.
-There is Yad Vashem in Jerusalem, the Holocaust Museum in Washington D.C., the gray abstract pillars of the Holocaust Monument in Berlin and dozens more.
+There is Yad Vashem in Jerusalem, the Holocaust Museum in Washington D.C., the gray abstract pillars of the Memorial to the Murdered Jews of Europe in Berlin and dozens more.

 In Heidelberg, I “stumbled across” another memorial to the murdered millions.
 It is both very small and enormous.
 It is 10 cm (4”) square and it ranges over thousands of kilometers in diverse towns and cities in some 23 European countries.